Some answers to the FAQs

 The early stages of a comedy writing career are as much a test of bloody-minded persistence as they are of creative talent.
 So are the middle stages.
 And the later stages.

 Thirdly: when showing a TV or film script around, always use standard screenplay format.
 It’s very common for people going into scriptwriting for the first time to just lay it out however they feel.
 The result is countless weird home-grown variations of font, line spacing and margins.
 Many of them are just hard to read.
 They also suggest to the reader you haven’t been reading any scripts by other people, which you really should have been doing if you’re intent on cutting it in the professional environment.
-And they make it really hard for the reader to guess how long your scenes are and get a true sense of the pacing, plot density, scene length and gag rate.
+Most importantly if all, they make it really hard for the reader to get a true sense of the pacing, plot density, scene length and gag rate.
 All of which are things that the reader will absolutely want to know.
 Give yourself the best chance, and lay it out right.
 You’ll lose points for doing it any other way.
 Here’s a summary of how to do it.
 Final Draft, the industry standard software, makes it all very easy.
-However final draft is expensive, so until you can justify the cost right now, there are free alternatives.
+However Final Draft is expensive, so if you’re strapped and can’t yet afford it, there are free alternatives.
 But you should look to get it as soon as you can.
 Radio formatting is different again: it works like this.
 This may all seem didactic.
 But the less time the reader has to spend wrestling with your highly original but awkward bloody layout, the more time they can spend thinking about the actual content of what you’ve written – and that’s where you should be pouring all your originality.

 Fourthly: see below in cartoon advice for the ‘look after your body’ section.